suhani-17/orderSummaryCard/README.md

 ### What I learned

-I learned how to use css grid property, about scalable vector graphics (SVG). learnt the use of positon property like when should we use absolute or relative and adjust div properly.
+I learned how to use css grid property, about scalable vector graphics (SVG). learnt the use of positon property like when should we use absolute or relative and adjust elements accordingly.

 ### Continued development

-I learned the things i mentioned above but i'm not quite comfortable with them so i want to focus on refining above them.
+I learned the things i mentioned above but i'm not quite comfortable with them so i want to focus on refining them.

 ### Useful resources